|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 History has shown that on average the costs of energy transmission and distribution constitute about half of the delivered electricity price.
 Hence any policy that seeks to encourage consumption of non-fossil electricity in place of fossil fuels must also address the costs of electricity transmission and distribution.
 Politicians as a group have failed to reserve sufficient land corridors for electricity transmission and consistently procrastinate about this matter.
 Transmission planning requires 50 to 100 year planning horizon and hence is an activity inherently unsuitable for politicians who make decisions on two to four year election cycles.

 One of the most effective ways of producing non-fossil electricity is via nuclear fission.
 However, today most nuclear power is made via fission of U-235, which is a limited resource.
-To address this limitation the source of the energy must be changed to U-238, which is about 140 times more abundant in nature than U-235.
+To address this limitation the source of the primary energy must be changed to U-238, which is about 140 times more abundant in nature than U-235.
 However, use of U-238 means adoption of fast neutron reactor technology, which few politicians understand and still fewer are willing to embrace, in part due to fears related to nuclear weapon proliferation.
-It is time for politicians as a group to realize that in the short term fast neutron reactors are essential for disposing of high level nuclear waste and in the longer term, are essential for human survival.
+It is time for politicians to realize that fast neutron reactors are essential for disposing of high level nuclear waste and are essential for preventing further formation of fossil CO2.
 Politicians simply have to face the issue of appropriate use of fast neutron reactors.

 For the last 60 years the world has been aware that most of the readily accessible energy in the universe comes from nuclear fusion reactions.
-If human civilization is to persist on Earth humans are going to have to master fusion as a controlled energy source.
+If human civilization is to persist on Earth in the long term humans are going to have to master fusion as a controlled energy source.
 However, for fundamental thermodynamic reasons obtaining controlled energy from fusion is more difficult and is more expensive than obtaining controlled energy from fission.
 The appeal of fusion is that it is inherently safer than fission and cannot be used to produce fission weapons.
-To make fusion economic it must be applied in situations where it makes financial sense.
-These situations are loads which are far from fission reactors or other reliable sources of electricity.
-However, to make fusion economic it is essential to remove hidden subsidies on the cost of electricity in remote regions.
-For example, if it actually costs $1.00 / kWh to transmit electricity to a remote town but the transmission charge imbedded in that town's electricity price is only $.07 / kWh that town is receiving a hidden subsidy of $.93 / kWh which acts as a huge disincentive to anyone seeking to build a fusion reactor to service that town.
-Thus, if we are serious about eliminating fossil fuels we must also eliminate transmission subsidies.
-However, such a policy must be applied with great care because misapplication could cause an increase rather than a decrease in fossil fuel consumption.
-Moreover, it is an issue about which voters are very sensitive.

 THE PRESENT SITUATION: